uhi67/ffstb/readme.md

 ### script settings

 	overwrite=no	# Overwrite existing output.
 May be overridden with -o in command line recurse=no	# Recurse subdirectories.
 May be overridden with -r in command line keep=no		# Keep temporary files.
 May be overridden with -k in command line outx=mp4	# Output file extension.
 May be overridden with -x in command line ffmpeg=ffmpeg	# name of ffmpeg command.
 May be overridden with -x in command line
 			# In ubuntu systems it may have to be 'ffmpeg2'
 	exts=avi,m2t,mov,mpg,mpeg,mp2,mp4,mts
 	threads=3	# Maximum number of paralel threads

 ### detect settings

 	stepsize=6	# Set stepsize of the search process. shakiness=8	# Set the shakiness of input video or quickness of camera.
 (1-10) accuracy=9	# Set the accuracy of the detection process.
 It must be a value in the range 1-15.
 1 is the lowest.

 ### transform settings

 	zoom=1		# Set percentage to zoom.
 A positive value will result in a zoom-in effect.
-0=noo zoom. smoothing=30	# Set the number of frames (value*2 + 1), used for lowpass filtering the camera movements.
+0=noo zoom. optzoom=1	# Set optimal zooming to avoid blank-borders.
+0:disabled, 1=optimal, 2=adaptive zoomspeed=0.25	# Set percent of max zoom per frame if adaptive zoom enabled.
+Range is from 0 to 5, default is 0.25. smoothing=30	# Set the number of frames (value*2 + 1), used for lowpass filtering the camera movements.

 ### ffmpeg settings

 	vcodec=libx264
-	preset=slow
+	preset=slow 	# Encoding options preset
-	tune=film
-	crf=18
-	acodec=copy
+	tune=film	# Fine tune settings to various inputs crf=17 		# Quality factor (0-51), 0 is the best, 17 is visually lossless
+	acodec=mp3
-	unsharp=5:5:0.8:3:3:0.4
+	unsharp=5:5:0.8:3:3:0.4		# unsharp filter luma_x:luma_y:luma_sh:chroma_x:chroma_y:chroma_sharp
+	filter		# Multiple filter options are appended to -vf option of pass 2

+### User settings

+Any other option=value pair will be applied to pass 2 as `-option value`